nisargsuthar/RegistryForensicsCheatSheet/README.md

 Pagefile cleared at shutdown?
 (Used for swapping RAM):\
 &emsp;System > ControlSetXXX > Control > Session Manager > Memory Management > "ClearPageFileAtShutdown"\
-&emsp;NOTE:\- If value is 0, then look for the pagefile.sys file for the memory capture.
+&emsp;<b>NOTE:\- If value is 0, then look for the pagefile.sys file for the memory capture.